Skip to content

 results: dict[str, float] = dict()

-for cfg in dataset_config.task.metrics:
+for metric in dataset_config.task.metrics:

-predictions=predictions, references=label_ids, **cfg.compute_kwargs
+predictions=predictions, references=label_ids, dataset=dataset

 )